zindy/qupath-extension-orthanc/README.md

 Copy it to your QuPath extensions folder (see Option 1, step 2).

-> On Windows, use `gradlew.bat clean build` instead.
+> On Windows, use `gradlew.bat clean shadowJar` instead.

 ---